kottans/frontend/tasks/git-collaboration.md

    reverting to those later e.g. when you have all mandatory tasks completed.
 1. You may skip Optional materials from this task (if any).

+You have completed **General basics** tasks section.
+We shall appreciate your feedback on this section especially if you're doing this course from Ukraine.
+Please, grant us 10-15 minutes of your time to complete [this form](https://goo.gl/forms/O80XcZwxhMhGmQKq2).

 When you finish this task you can proceed to the next one.

 ## Extra materials